cargix1/Help-Center/README.md

 ```

 You should set the rows parameter to the number of lines that the code takes up.
 The max should be 15 lines.
 Any longer then that we let the user scroll.

+### Puncations
+Only use fullstops when multiple sentances are required.

+Lists should not end in fullstop unless multiple sentences are used.